semwalhritvik/semwalhritvik/README.md

 -->
 🔭 I’m currently working on data science projects <br>
 🌱 I’m currently learning MLOps<br>
-⚡ Fun fact: Over 90% of the world’s data was created in just the last two years Welcome to the age of information overload.
-Or as we data scientist call it: job security.
+⚡ Fun fact: Over 90% of the world’s data was created in just the last two years <br>
+   Welcome to the age of information overload.
+Or as we data scientist call it: job security.<br>
 📫 To reach me: semwalhritvik@gmail.com